-- Bond Graph: bond graph elements

-- Iconic Diagrams: Physical components

-- Signal: Block diagram elements

-- Tutorial: example models that show you how to perform various tasks in 20-sim

-- Getting Started: al the models that you need in the lessons of the Getting Started manual.
+- Examples: example models that show you how to perform various tasks in 20-sim - Getting Started Manual: all the models that you need in the lessons of the Getting Started manual.

 Open Models

 All library models are open source.
 You can inspect the content of any model in the Editor.
 If the model contains a hierarchy, you can use the Go Down command of the Model menu to descend in the hierarchy.
 If a model opens a specific editor, you can still inspect the underlying code by keeping the shift key pressed while clicking the Go Down command.